 “Anything which is injurious to health, including, but not limited to, the illegal sale of controlled substances, or is indecent or offensive to the senses, or an obstruction to the free use of property, so as to interfere with the comfortable enjoyment of life or property, or unlawfully obstructs the free passage or use, in a customary manner, of any navigable lake, or river, bay, stream, canal, or basin, or any public park, square, street, or highway, is a nuisance.”1

 A private nuisance is a type of “tort” in California.
 A tort is a civil wrong where the actions or inactions of one party cause damage or loss to another.
 Torts include intentional torts (like assault), negligence, or strict liability torts (like products liability).

 Nuisance per accidens, sometimes called a nuisance, in fact, is an unreasonable use or interference, based on the surrounding circumstances.3

-When a nuisance affects multiple people, a community, or neighborhood, it may be considered a public nuisance.
+When a nuisance affects multiple people, a community, or a neighborhood, it may be considered a public nuisance.
 It may still be a public nuisance even if it affects different people in different ways.4

 Example: Alan lived at the end of a cul-de-sac.
 Alan decided he wanted to make his own hot sauce.
 As demand grew, Alan made large batches of the sauce in his garage.
 The spicy sauce and vinegar could be smelled up and down the street.
 Anyone who got close to Alan’s house complained of coughing and burning eyes.